 - Are you considered high-risk?
 If you have a condition that will make your pregnancy high-risk you should seek care from an OB/GYN and deliver in a hospital setting.
 A high-risk pregnancy is defined as one that threatens the life of the mother or her fetus.
 These may include women with pre-existing health conditions such as diabetes or high blood pressure, advanced maternal age, and pregnancies with multiples (twins or more).
 Collaborative practice may allow for a midwife to co-manage higher-risk patients alongside OB/GYNS during a pregnancy.
 Which one delivers your baby will ultimately depend on your medical circumstances.

 - Is this your first birth?
 If you had a C-section in a previous birth, that doesn’t necessarily mean you cannot choose midwifery care for a future pregnancy.
 However, you should discuss with your current OB/GYN and prospective midwife whether you are a candidate for vaginal birth after Cesarean section (VBAC).
 In some cases, the answer may be dictated by hospital policy.

 About Raleigh OB/GYN Centre

-At Raleigh OB/GYN Centre, we believe in empowering women to make the best birthing choices for her and her family.
-This includes offering midwifery services.
-By offering this collaborative approach with a certified nurse midwife and a team of obstetricians under the same roof, we can better achieve our goal of helping parents have a positive birthing experience.
+At Raleigh OB/GYN Centre, we believe in empowering women to make the best birthing choices for themselves and their families.
+This includes working with City of Oaks Midwifery if our patients want to explore what midwifery offers.
+By offering this collaborative approach with a certified nurse-midwife and a team of obstetricians under the same roof, we can better achieve our goal of helping parents have a positive birthing experience.
 To learn more about our midwifery services or to schedule an appointment, call 919-876-8225 today.